 If a student drives to school, he/she must accept driving responsibilities.
 Driving to school will be a privilege since bus transportation is provided.
-Parents will be held capable for revocation for a student's driving actions.
 The student who drives will do the following:

 - 1. Register each car driven on the appropriate forms and purchase and display a parking permit.
 Cost is \$10.00.
-If parking permit is lost, a new permit must be purchased. - 2.
+If a parking permit is lost, a new permit must be purchased. - 2.
 Will obey all traffic laws including maintaining a safe vehicle. - 3.
 Drive the car safely on school grounds and to and from school. - 4.
 Will park his/her vehicle in the student parking lot only, and not be in it at any time during the school day. - 5.
 Will avoid tardiness.
-Students who are tardy repeatedly will have driving privileges suspended.

-- 6. Will not leave the parking lot until 10 minutes after the buses depart. - 7.
+Students who are tardy repeatedly will have driving privileges suspended. - 6.
+Will not leave the parking lot until 10 minutes after the buses depart. - 7.
 Students' vehicles on school grounds are subject to search if conditions warrant. - 8.
 Will not have vehicles in the school parking lot beyond the close of the school day or after school activities have ended for the day. - 9.
 Students will be assigned spaces and park in an orderly fashion as directed by school officials. - 10.
 On the 10th unexcused tardy the student will have all driving privileges to and from school revoked. - 11.
 Bicycles and other motorized vehicles such as four-wheelers, tractors, etc. are prohibited unless special permission is given by the building principal.